 However, there is good news!
 While there may be different methods of evaluation, there are still some simple guidelines that can help you reap the benefits of good business credit.

 It’s easy to see a good credit score as a simple numerical range by which your company is judged.
-However, to really understand good business credit, it’s important to view the score as an amalgamation of short and long term practices that prove your company can handle and pay back debts.
+However, to really understand good business credit, it’s important to view the score as an mixture of short- and long-term practices that prove your company can handle and pay back debts.
 By regularly participating in the activities required to maintain good credit, you can open doors to essential financial opportunities.